robbiemu/aclarai_claimify/README.md

     --output-path ./custom_prompts/my_compiled_decomposition.json
 ```

+#### GEPA concurrency

+GEPA supports batched evaluation through its `num_threads` parameter.
+Setting `num_threads` greater than one in your optimizer YAML will run student model evaluations in parallel, so ensure your rate limits and API quotas can absorb the additional simultaneous calls.

+#### GEPA logging

+Add `log_dir` to your GEPA optimizer params to persist the optimizer’s artifacts.
+Each run creates a unique subdirectory under that base (e.g., `logs/<uuid>_log/`), and the CLI prints the exact path when verbose output is enabled.

 ### Step 3: Use Your Compiled Prompt

 Now, simply point the component to your newly created artifact during initialization.
 It will load your custom-tuned prompt instead of the library's default.